JoseY4242/change-thermal-paste/README.md

 <img src="https://i.imgur.com/LHb6xP5.png"/>
 <img src="https://i.imgur.com/fHD4CCF.jpeg"/>
 <p>
-This is where you get your isopropyl and apply it on the microfiber cloth.
+This is where you get your isopropyl and apply it to the microfiber cloth.
 After isopropyl is applied to the microfiber cloth, gently clean both the CPU and the Fan until there is no leftover old thermal paste.
 NOTE: You do not have to remove the CPU.
 </p>
 <br />
 STEP 4: Apply new thermal paste